-The success of ECHORD was predicated not only upon its achievements in terms of technology transfer and innovation, although these were substantial, but also and probably more importantly upon the successful experimentation with a new way to pursue innovation: The Experiments Instrument.
-Following its success in ECHORD, format of this Instrument was broadly propagated through the European research scene, and has been used in a large number of EC projects ever since.
-The mechanism has in fact come to be an integral part of the Horizon 2020 Work Programme.
+The success of ECHORD was predicated not only upon its achievements in terms of technology transfer and innovation, although these were substantial, but also and probably more importantly upon the successful experimentation with a new way to pursue innovation: The Experiments instrument.
+Following its success in ECHORD, the format of this instrument was broadly propagated through the European research scene, and has been used in a large number of EC projects ever since.
+The mechanism has in fact become to be an integral part of the Horizon 2020 Work Programme.

-Therefore, it is very naturally that the follow-up project ECHORD++, received support to build upon the achievements of the original.
-This is even more true since despite Europe's long tradition of outstanding research and manufacturing in robotics finding common ground between manufacturers and the research community remained challenging.
+Therefore, it is very natural that the follow-up project ECHORD++, received support to build upon the achievements of the original.
+Despite Europe's long tradition of outstanding research and manufacturing in robotics, finding common ground between manufacturers and the research community persisted to be challenging.
 The original ECHORD project was of course able to remedy this fact to a notable extent, however, ample room for further activities remained, especially in defining the future direction of robotics research.

-Capitalizing on the original ECHORD's success it was the mission of the follow-up project ECHORD++ to promote the interaction between robot manufacturers, researchers and users.
+Capitalizing on the original ECHORD's success was the mission of the follow-up project ECHORD++ to promote the interaction between robot manufacturers, researchers and users.
 Following its motto "from lab to market" the project should not only serve as an incubator to drive innovation by facilitating the cooperation between the aforementioned groups, but also focus on the market perspective by supporting the RTD teams involved to create solutions as close to the market as possible in an EU-funded project.